ngshaohui/pyclara/[WIP] lambdas.md

 This means that things like loops are not possible

+## Reasons to use lambdas

-So why would we ever want to use lambdas if they are so restrictive?
+Why would we want to use lambdas despite their limitations?

 We might have some simple logic which we don't want to write as a function since it's too straightforward

 For example, when destructuring a list of objects